 Skip to Content

-Getting a File (JSON or XML) from Dropbox and Writing to an FTP Server
+Get a file (JSON or XML) from Dropbox and write to an FTP server

 This scenario demonstrates the use of a Dropbox Get File activity.
 In this example, a file (JSON or XML) is fetched from Dropbox and then written to an FTP server.
-Similar to Scenario 4: Process File, the file is dynamically specified during the configuration of the activity in Cloud Studio by reading the directory contents of the Dropbox folder.
+Similar to Scenario 4: Process file, the file is dynamically specified during the configuration of the activity in Integration Studio by reading the directory contents of the Dropbox folder.

 This is unlike the Dropbox Process File activity of the previous scenario, where the filename and the schema used to process the file are specified separately, and the available schemas are pre-defined in the connector.